Project leadership gets PCI and SOX audits back on track

 Kalles Group assumed responsibility for communication with the PCI Qualified Security Assessor (QSA).
 One challenge of conducting a PCI audit during COVID-19 is that the pandemic significantly complicated the schedule of "onsite" visits.
 Typically, the QSA conducts a condensed onsite visit, where they can talk with stakeholders as frequently as needed.
 Instead, Kalles Group needed to coordinate roughly 50 remote meetings and audit walkthroughs with various teams.
 Kalles Group tracked the scheduling and maintained a cross-referenced list of meetings, QSA agenda items, and requirements to manage the process

-Kalles Group was able to quickly assess the current state of the audits, bring the tasks under control with various teams, and provide visibility to leadership on status and remaining tasks
+Kalles Group was able to quickly assess the current state of the audits, bring the tasks under control with various teams, and provide visibility to leadership on status and remaining work

-By clearly mapping tasks to requirements, Kalles Group enabled the client to quickly assemble evidence and interviews for the next audit, as well as create the foundation for defining a common control structure, implementing a compliance tool, and moving the organization toward continuous compliance.
+By clearly mapping tasks to controls, Kalles Group enabled the client to quickly assemble evidence and interviews for future audit cycles.
+This mapping created the foundation for defining a common control structure, implementing a compliance tool, and moving the organization toward continuous compliance.